modsim/hopsy/README.md

 ## Examples

 A basic usage example is presented below.
-More examples can be found in `tests/` directory.
+More examples can be found in `tests/` directory or in the docs.

 ```python
 import hopsy